Why Hire a Real Estate Agent When You’re Selling or Buying

 “More time spent on the market causes people to start bringing in lower offers or start wondering why this property is falling behind,” she says.

-Optimized listings: Agents know how to write captivating real estate listing descriptions that optimize keywords and incorporate details to appeal to both buyer agents and potential buyers.
+Optimize listings: Agents know how to write captivating real estate listing descriptions that incorporate keywords and details that appeal to both buyer agents and potential buyers.

 Not up for deep cleaning and decluttering?
 An agent can recommend a professional cleaning service to make your home sparkle or an organizer to keep things neat.